Cybernetic1/reinforcement-learning-experiments/README.md

 The other python programs are broken because I've modified RL_brain.py:

-~~    run_CartPole.py~~
-~~    run_MountainCar.py
-~~
+~~run_CartPole.py~~
+~~run_MountainCar.py~~

-This is a typical run of the "logic" version:
+This is a plot to compare the performance of "fully-connected" (blue) and "symmetric" (red) NN:

 <img src="comparison.png" width="700"/>

 Convergence can be observed early on (1000-2000), but afterwards performance remains unstable though above average.
-This behavior is also observed in the "plain" version, indicating that it might be a problem in the policy gradient approach as applied to this game.
+This behavior is observed in both the "plain" and "symmetric" version, indicating that it might be a problem in the policy gradient approach as applied to this game.

-To plot graphs:
+To plot graphs like the above:

 	python plot.py

+The program will list a choice of all data files in the directory.

 ## Code comments